|South Korea 2002|

 - I do not have much information about Pak Doo-ik, but he had done more for Asian football for the few games he played at the WC Finals in 1966 than anyone else.
 I rewarded him with a spot on the team.

-- Shinji Kagawa was dropped because he had not played a lot of first team football in the last few years while there are many Asian players making impacts around the world.
-If he regained his form at Borussia Dortmund, he would be a lock for my next all-time team.
-Instead, I selected Hwang Sun-Hong and Kazuyoshi Miura who had been stars for over a decade in Asia.
+- Shinji Kagawa was orginally dropped because he had not played a lot of first team football when I was writing the blog while there are many Asian players making impacts around the world.
+In 2018, I decided to drop Hwang Sun-Hong.
+Kagawa's status with Borussia Dortmund improved.
+Hwang Sun-Hong lacked exposure outside Asia.

 Both Nagatomo and Lee Young-Pyo are almost the same level.
 I can start either of them.
-I prefer a midfield of Honda and Nakamura.
-So I push Nakata to the right-side.
-Paulino Alcantara, Cha Bum Kun and ark Ji-Sung are the best Asian players in history.
+I prefer a midfield of Nakata and Nakamura.
+Son Heung-min, Paulino Alcantara, Cha Bum Kun and Park Ji-Sung are the best Asian players in history.